codearclab/codearc/README.md

 📖 Usage

-Blnkoo is designed for flexibility.
+Blnkstrap is designed for flexibility.
 You can use it to create a variety of web projects, from personal blogs to professional portfolios. <br/>
 Check out the Documentation for code examples, demos, and best practices.

 💻 Contributing Guidelines